-At AppBroda, we strategize and offer creative formats to maximize the ad earnings through Google AdX and grow revenue by up to 40% from Day 1!
+At AppBroda, we strategize and offer innovative ways to maximize ad earnings through Google AdX and grow revenue by up to 40%.

-Our granular campaign-level analysis, monitoring of ad performance in real-time and data usage allows us to optimize and maximize the potential of the app’s ad inventory.
+Our expertise in the Ad Tech industry, granular campaign-level analysis, monitoring of ad performance in real-time, and data usage allows us to maximize every ad impression and the overall potential of your app’s ad inventory.

 Click here to set up a demo now!

 Related Posts You Might Like:

 - Google AdMob VS. AdX: Choosing the best monetization platform

 - Google AdX vs AdSense: Which is the Best Advertising Platform?